richardtape/content-visibility-geolocation/readme.txt

 How about showing a banner to your British 🇬🇧 visitors?
 You got it, guvnor.
 (I'm a Brit living in Canada ;) )

+Note: This uses cookies to help reduce API calls.
+If that is something you need to tell your users about, please make sure to do just that :)

 ## Development

 Development is mostly done on [github](https://github.com/richardtape/content-visibility-geolocation/issues/new) and releases are made there and here to the WordPress plugins directory.

 == Frequently Asked Questions ==

+= What if someone uses a VPN? =

+People can be sneaky.
+This plugin uses a 3rd party IP-lookup API (which you can self-host should you desire) which gets location data based on the IP Address passed to it.
+If a user is using a VPN to mask where they are coming from, it is quite likely that the user will see content restricted to the country of their VPN connection.

+= Does this store cookies in a user's browser? =

+Yes.
+It does this in order to stop hitting an API for every page load.
+A cookie is stored for 1 week with information about where the person is visiting from.

 = What's with the logo? =